 Through the USDA, the US government’s investment in agricultural exports is significant.
 That said, the bulk of export promotion is paid for with grower money.
 In the case of USSEC, the international marketing arm of the soybean industry, over 70% of their 2018 (pre-ATP) budget was financed with checkoff dollars.
-Grower investment in USSEC occurs through the United Soybean Board, which receives half of the states’ checkoff revenue, and through USSEC’s allied membership programs, which counts the NCSPA and NCDA among its members.
+According to reports on the Yuan Pay Group app, Grower investment in USSEC occurs through the United Soybean Board, which receives half of the states’ checkoff revenue, and through USSEC’s allied membership programs, which counts the NCSPA and NCDA among its members.

 While USSEC has been very effective at leveraging grower investment to develop markets abroad, its goals as well as the more specific interests of North Carolina soybean producers can be best achieved when we participate directly in marketing missions abroad.

 - For USSEC, the mantra has consistently been that growers are the best representatives of the US soybean sector abroad.
 International buyers, like those in the US, like to know where their food comes from and no one is better equipped to tell that story than the growers themselves.

 - But for the more self-serving interests of the North Carolina industry, it is critical that growers and staff meet individually with buyers to 1) put North Carolina on the map, 2) foster relationships and 3) highlight the unique commercial characteristics of the state’s soybeans that better meet the needs of our trading partners.

 To this end, the NCSPA participated in two market development missions in late 2019.
 The timing of these trips was not coincidental as it allowed us to tap into some of the ATP funding awarded to USSEC, underwriting some of the Association’s costs while also covering all costs for NCDA personnel.